Journey2Ultra Running Coach Journey2Ultra

 5. Carbohydrate Uptake: Carbohydrates are a primary energy source for endurance activities.
 The gut needs to efficiently absorb carbohydrates to maintain glycogen stores and provide energy for muscles.

-6. Training Adaptation: Gut training involves gradually exposing the GI system to the demands of endurance exercise.
+6. Training Adaptation: Gut training involves gradually exposing the GI system to the demands of exercise.
 This adaptation can enhance its ability to handle stress and improve performance.

 7. Timing and Strategy: Gut training helps athletes develop a nutritional strategy for race day.
 Knowing when and what to eat and drink during an event can prevent energy depletion and GI issues.